Planning and deployment for Exchange Server

 Exchange editions and versions

 Exchange is available in two server editions: Standard Edition and Enterprise Edition.
 The edition you install is defined by your product key (the only available download can install both versions).
-For more information, see Exchange Server Licensing.
+For more information, see Exchange licensing FAQs.

 Types of Exchange Setup